 - International deals.
 Certain jurisdictions mandate specific signature standards.

 - High-stakes documents.
-When proving the document wasn't touched after signing is non-negotiable.
+When proving the document wasn't touched after signing isn't up for debate.

 Outside those boxes?
 The technical distinction is trivia.
 Use whichever works.